The 6-strand braid group is CAT(0): The orthoscheme complex of a modular complemented lattice is CAT(0)

+\begin{cor} The diagonal link in the orthoscheme complex of a plane lattice is CAT(1). \end{cor} \begin{proof} The diagonal link of the orthoscheme complex of a plane lattice is a graph, since the orthoscheme complex of a rank 3 poset has dimension 3, and so the diagonal link has dimension 1.
+Moreover, any cycle in the graph is of even length, since the lattice is graded, there are no 2-cycles, since it is a simplicial complex, and no 4-cycles, since the poset is a lattice.
+Thus the girth of the diagonal link is at least 6.
+Also, each edge has the same length, namely $\frac \pi 3$.
+Thus all loops shorter than $2 \pi$ are shrinkable.
+The graph is also clearly locally CAT(1). \end{proof}

 \begin{thm} The orthoscheme complex of a bounded graded modular complemented lattice is CAT(0). \begin{proof} Let $P$ be a bounded graded modular complemented lattice, and let $|P|$ be its orthoscheme complex.
 By Theorem~\ref{thm:modular complemented in building}, write $P = \prod_{i=1}^r P_i$.
-Since the orthoscheme complex of $|P|$ is the Euclidean product of the orthoscheme complexes of the $P_i$'s, we only need to show that each $|P_i|$ is CAT(0).
+Since the orthoscheme complex of $|P|$ is the Euclidean product of the orthoscheme complexes of the posets $P_i$ (thanks to~\cite[Remark 5.3]{brady_mccammond}), we only need to show that each $|P_i|$ is CAT(0).

+According to~\cite[Theorem~5.10]{brady_mccammond}, it is enough to check that the diagonal links of the full subcomplexes of $\vert P_i \vert$ spanned by intervals in $P_i$ are CAT(1).
+Since every such interval is itself a bounded graded modular complemented lattice by~\cite[Lemma~98]{gratzer}, and since this subcomplex is isometric to the orthoscheme complex of the interval, we only need to check this property for the diagonal link of $\vert P_i \vert$ itself (formally, we proceed by induction on the rank of the lattice).

 Fix $i \in \llb 1,r\rrb$.
-The lattice $P_i$ is embedded as a subposet of a linear lattice $S(V)$ (over a division algebra) or of a non-Arguesian plane lattice $L$, where the embedding preserves the meets and the joins.
+The lattice $P_i$ is embedded as a subposet of a linear lattice $S(V)$ (over a division algebra) or of a plane lattice $L$, where the embedding preserves the meets and the joins.

 In the first case, $P_i$ is linearly embedded in $S(V)$ in the sense of Definition~\ref{dfn: linearly embedded}.
-Since joins and meets coincide in $P_i$ and in $S(V)$, and as $P_i$ is modular, we deduce that $P_i$ has no pair of elements failing modularity in the sense of Definition~\ref{dfn: failing}.
-Let $X=LK(e_{01},|P_i|) \subseteq LK(e_{01},|S(V)|)=Y$ be their diagonal links.
-Since $Y$ is a spherical building, it is CAT(1).
-Assume there is a short local geodesic loop $l$ in $X$.
-By Lemma~\ref{lem: cardinality of T}, the loop $l$ has a turning point in $Y$.
-By Lemma~\ref{lem: modular do not turn}, the image of that turning point has neighbours which fail modularity, which contradicts the assumption that $P_i$ is modular.
+Since joins and meets coincide in $P_i$ and in $S(V)$, we deduce that $P_i$ has no pair of elements failing modularity in the sense of Definition~\ref{dfn: failing}.
+Let

+be their diagonal links.
+Since $B$ is a spherical building, it is CAT(1).
+Assume that there is a short locally geodesic loop $l$ in $X$.
+By Lemma~\ref{lem: cardinality of T}, the loop $l$ has a turning point in $B$.
+By Lemma~\ref{lem: modular do not turn}, the image of that turning point has neighbours which fail modularity, which is a contradiction.
 Hence $l$ cannot exist, and so according to~\cite[Theorem~5.10]{brady_mccammond} this implies that $|P_i|$ is CAT(0).